tock/tock/doc/courses/sosp/application.md

 #### Light

-The interface in `ambient_light.h` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux).
+The interface in `userland/libtock/ambient_light.h` is used to measure ambient light conditions in [lux](https://en.wikipedia.org/wiki/Lux).
 Specifically, it uses the sensor [ISL29035](https://www.intersil.com/en/products/optoelectronics/ambient-light-sensors/light-to-digital-sensors/ISL29035.html).
 It contains the function:

-    int ambient_light_read_intensity(void);
+    int ambient_light_read_intensity_sync(int* lux);

+Note that the light reading is written to the location passed as an argument, and the function returns non-zero in the case of an error.

 #### Temperature

-The interface in `temperature.h` is used to measure ambient temperature in degrees Celsius.
+The interface in `userland/libtock/temperature.h` is used to measure ambient temperature in degrees Celsius, times 100.
 It uses the [SI7021](https://www.silabs.com/products/sensors/humidity-sensors/Pages/si7013-20-21.aspx) sensor.
 It contains the function:

     int temperature_read_sync(int* temperature);

-Note that the temperature reading is written to the location passed as an argument, and the function returns non-zero in the case of an error.
+Again, this function returns non-zero in the case of an error.

 #### Humidity

-The interface in `humidity.h` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent.
+The interface in `userland/libtock/humidity.h` is used to measure the ambient [relative humidity](https://en.wikipedia.org/wiki/Relative_humidity) in percent, times 100.
 It contains the function:

     int humidity_read_sync (unsigned* humi);